 Is truancy a major problem?
-Sure it is; but for whom?
+Sure it is, but for whom?
 We'll get to that.
-First, there is this.
+First, though, there is this.
 A ton of school districts have truancy prevention programs.
 And a major justification for having them is that truancy breeds social problems.
 It's asserted, for instance, that 95% of juvenile offenders started as truants.
 We're also told that truants are more likely to:

 - join a gang running the risk of disease, injury or death;